spagnoloG/dpvo_ros2_wrapper/README.md

 ## Overview

-The `dpvo_ros2_wrapper` bridges DPVO with ROS2.
-It launches a Python-based ROS2 node that wraps the DPVO pipeline.
+The `dpvo_ros2_wrapper` bridges DPVO with ROS2 by launching a Python-based node that wraps the DPVO pipeline.
 The node:
 - Reads images (or video) and calibration files,
 - Runs DPVO to obtain pose, point cloud, and image data,
 - Publishes the current pose as a TF transform,